edmundhung/conform/docs/basics.md

 ### Customize messages

-Although we haven't define any error message yet, the form above will already populate some message depends on the cases.
-These messages are provided by the browser vendor and might varies depending on your users operating system and language setting.
-Let's customize it based on the element's [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).
+Although we haven't define any error messages yet, the form above should be able to populate some message depends on the conditions.
+These messages are provided by the browser vendor and might vary depending on your users operating system and language setting.
+Let's customize messages based on the elements' [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState).

 ```tsx
 import { useForm, useFieldset, validateForm } from '@conform-to/react';